RickPatneaude/SantaDungeonEscape/finalprojectreadme.txt

 Santa1.py (current)

 --EXECUTABLE BUILD--

-implemented build process and uploaded project to GitHub.
+Implemented build process and uploaded project to GitHub.
 Game can now be run from a build folder by running the executable file "Santa1.exe"